-- a) Define proposed residential lots in the town centre to create a higher higher density residential frame in the west and south. - b) Increase the density of the lots immediately interfacing with the town centre and riparian corridor including the peninsula. - c) Orientate the higherincreased density lots to views over parkland, distant views to the escarpment and immediate access to open space. - d) Consider an architectural character that supports the town centre typology.
+- a) Support proposed residential lots in the town centre to create a higher density residential frame in the west and south. - b) Support and increase in density of residential lots immediately interfacing with the town centre and adjacent riparian corridor. - c) Orientate the increased density lots to views over parkland, distant views to the escarpment and immediate access to high quality amenity and open space. - d) Consider a residential architectural character that supports the town centre typology.